 In the 1870s, Capt.
 DeWitt C. Kenyon, a Civil War veteran from Michigan, came to Seattle and made a homestead land claim of 160 acres on both sides of the present NE 75th Street.
 Land records tell us of the boundaries of the Kenyon claim, but we don’t know exactly where the Kenyon’s log cabin home was located.
 Possible locations include the present site of Nathan Eckstein School at 3003 NE 75th Street.

 After living in Seattle for about twelve years, Capt.
 Kenyon moved on to California.
 In 1888 Capt.
-Kenyon’s north Seattle homestead claim property was sold to a young land speculator, Charles H. Baker.
-But Baker’s investment never did yield a profit for him; house lots did not sell well due to the remote location and the ups and downs in the Seattle economy in the 1890s.
+Kenyon’s north Seattle homestead claim property was sold to a young land speculator, Charles H. Baker, and his group of investors.
+But Baker’s land investment never did yield a profit for him; house lots did not sell well due to the remote location and the ups and downs in the Seattle economy in the 1890s.

 This blog post will tell how Baker’s investment land, named the State Park plat, was populated by just a few families by 1910.
 A few more people came to Wedgwood in the 1920s and 1930s.
 Finally the Wedgwood area really began to grow in the 1940s due to the wartime demand for housing for workers, and development of the first Wedgwood houses by Albert Balch.

 Looking at the houses along 31st and 32nd Avenues NE gives a representative history of the phases of Wedgwood housing from the early 1900s to today.
 We know that some of the earliest houses in Wedgwood were located here, just north of the (future) Nathan Eckstein school site, and that these streets did not get completely filled up with houses until the 1950s.

 Copyright notice: text and photos on this article are protected under a Creative Commons Copyright.
 Do not copy without permission.

 Charles Baker sets out to make his fortune in Seattle